anywayas/minwei.github.io/_pages/about.md

 - May 2020: "HRNet (Hierarchical Regression Network for Spectral Reconstruction from RGB images)" wins the **first prize** of NTIRE 2020 challenge on hyperspectral reconstruction from a RGB image, and the paper is accepted to CVPR 2020 NTIRE workshop

 - Sep 2019: "RAW2RGB-GAN (Saliency Map-aided Generative Adversarial Network for RAW to RGB Mapping)" wins the **fourth prize** of AIM 2019 challenge on RAW to RGB mapping, and the paper is accepted to ICCV 2019 AIM workshop

+- Sep 2018: I started my Ph.D. study in the City University of Hong Kong